Introduction

 • The Agent Cluster ID is used in the Agent's private.conf file to specify which pairing Director Agent instance can access the given Director Agent instance.

-• --directory-primary-cert
+• --director-primary-cert

 • Specifies the path to the SSL/TLS certificate of the Primary Director Agent instance.
 The Agent Installation Script extracts the distinguished name from the given certificate and adds it to the Agent's private.conf file to allow HTTPS connections from the given Director Agent instance using mutual authentication without the need for passwords.